Marine Science Conservation Programs I Recommend Volunteering With

 One of the most common questions I get from people interested in marine biology and conservation is: how do I get real field experience?
 Degrees are important, but nothing replaces time in the field.
 Getting hands on experience and actually doing the work is the most valuable thing you can do.
 Volunteer programs have been one of the most transformative parts of my career so far, and I want to share some that I’ve personally experienced and wholeheartedly recommend.

 These programs gave me hands-on scientific skills and connected me with incredible people from around the world.
-Whether you’re a student looking to build your CV, a recent graduate figuring out your next step, or just someone who cares deeply about the world, there is a program out there for you.
+Whether you’re a student looking to build your CV, a recent graduate figuring out your next step, or just someone who cares deeply about the ocean, there is a program out there for you!

 BIOMA Travel — Ostional, Costa Rica